Are you thinking of visiting us?

 Let us sing for joy to the LORD; let us shout aloud to the Rock of our salvation.Psalm 95:1

 We use the organ and our voices to make a joyful noise unto the Lord.

-We are accessible for those with mobility issues
+We are accessible to those with mobility issues

 If you have mobility issues, we are here for you.

 After a quick ride up, you are in the heart of our church.
 Our main level of the building has accessible restrooms, Healy Hall (our church hall), and our beautiful sanctuary.

 Yes!
-There are many ways for you to get involved at or with St John’s!
-We have openings for readers, flower arranging, and room in our outreach areas as well.
+There are many ways to get involved at or with St John’s!
+We have openings for readers, flower arranging, and room in our outreach areas.

 If you are a behinds-the-scenes helper and handy, we have space for you in our building and grounds.
-If you have a willingness to serve, we will find a spot for you!
+If you are willing to serve, we will find a spot for you!